shubhag12/react/readme.md

 a polyfill is a code which is a replacement of newer version of browser

 babel-plugin-transform-remove-console helps to remove console logs from our files

+how do you create multiple tags in jss how do you create image tags in jss

+difference between html and jsx

+note=>jsx is not html inside javascript it is not like that

+it syntax is similar like javascript

+babel is the reader of jsx
+this is like there is a code to read our code to give another code that is accesible by browser

+jsx uses create React.createElement=>object=>html(dom)  and babel does that

+not jsx is not react

+* React component

+* functional component(new way component)
+* class based component(old way component)

+ * in functional component name start with a capital letter (it is not mandatory) but a normal conventio(good pratice)